junxit/us-congress-bills-111/metadata.md

 - 2009-03-31 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2009-03-31 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2009-03-31 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 42.
+- 2009-04-01 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S4227-4228; text as passed Senate: CR S4227-4228)
+- 2009-04-01 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S4227-4228; text as passed Senate: CR S4227-4228)